itsavius/WhiteList-DNS/README.md

-# White List - Domains Mexico
+# White List - Dominios Mexico
-White List Hosts Domains Mexico for AdGuard or PiHole
+White List Domains in Mexico for AdGuard or PiHole